code4romania/seismic-risc/README.md

 #### Deployment variables

-The following variables change the way the API is deployed.
+The following variables change the way the backend is deployed.

 `RUN_MIGRATIONS`
 Run the initial migrations (sets up the data models from the database).